Books

 The allocation of graduate supervision is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Offers will only be made if appropriate supervision is available.

 Your supervisor(s) is there to provide advice, guidance, and support throughout your DPhil.
-You should meet your supervisor(s) early in your first term to establish a clear framework for your research and writing, and identify any skills training needed to undertake your research.
+You should arrange to meet your supervisor(s) early in your first term to establish a clear framework for your research and writing, and identify any skills training needed to undertake your research.
 It is up to you and your supervisor to decide on the frequency of future meetings.
-In the first year, you should meet your supervisor at least twice a term, and keep in frequent contact.
+In the first year, you should arrange to meet your supervisor at least twice a term, and keep in frequent contact.
 As you become more engaged with your research, you may meet your supervisor less frequently, but you should maintain regular contact with them.

 Assessment